What Are Behavioral Interview Questions?

-The rationale is that if they know how you performed in the past it will help give a sense of how you might do in the future.
+The rationale?
+Knowing how you performed in the past will give them a sense of how you might do in the future.

 That’s why you’ll need to make a concerted effort to create these stories and adapt them to the relevant competencies.

 What if we told you that there’s a formula for answering these questions?
 All you need to do is learn it and then customize your answer to fit different questions – but the framework remains the same.